DrkDevil/UI-Creator/README.md

 full opacity.
 127 is roughly 50% opacity. and 0 is completly transparent.

 ### Version History
-(0.1) - Initial Creation.
+# (0.1) - Initial Creation.
 Ability to arange Main Menu Layout.

-(0.1.5) - Added help file to the plugin for RPGMaker 1.5.1 update.
+# (0.1.5) - Added help file to the plugin for RPGMaker 1.5.1 update.
+# (0.2.0) - Added Background image and ability to name that image from withing the plugin manager.